 All Prospect Property tenants are provided with up to date lists of who to contact should problems occur (as they sometimes do).
 We believe that how a problem is dealt with is the benchmark of customer service and Prospect Property is committed to dealing with any eventuality quickly and efficiently.
-In addition, I provide a 24 emergency call out service as part of my insurance policy.

 We respect your privacy and the right to live in your home without interruption and disturbance.
 So you won’t get any nasty surprises like unannounced visits from the landlord (in fact you won’t see us at all unless there is a problem or you request a maintenance visit) and if we do need to call around then we’ll give you notice in accordance with the tenancy agreement.
 We trust that you’re looking after your place ‘cos we only put super students into our super houses and so the only inspection visit will be towards the end of your tenancy unless there is a problem.

 Unlike some student houses, your grandma wouldn’t feel at home in a “Better Student Home”.